With just a few ingredients and simple tips, you can make a shrimp scampi recipe better than you'll have at the restaurant! Ready in 20 minutes.

 - ¼ cup fresh parsley, chopped

 - Pat the shrimp dry and put them in a mixing bowl.
-Add a pinch of kosher salt, half the garlic, and 1 tbsp extra virgin olive oil.
+Add a pinch of kosher salt, half the garlic, and 1 tablespoon extra virgin olive oil.
 Toss to combine.
 Set aside for 15 to 20 minutes (or refrigerate for 30 mins to 1 hour).

 - In a large cast iron skillet, heat the remaining olive oil over medium-high heat.
 When the oil starts to shimmer, add the marinated shrimp mixture.
 Cook the shrimp for about 1 to 1 ½ minutes on each side or until it begins to turn pink.
 Remove the shrimp and set it aside on a plate (if some of the shrimp is still a little grey, do not worry, it will fully cook through when you put it back in the skillet).